 The first practical radiosonde was developed by the Russian Pavel Molchanov (also spelled variously Moltchanov and Moltchanoff) in 1930.
 The following year, Professor Vilho Vaisala of Finland designed and flew a radiosonde, and in 1936 he established the Vaisala Company to manufacture the devices.
 Today, Vaisala, headquartered in Vantaa, Finland, is the largest producer of radiosondes in the world.

 Vaisala also visited the United States in 1936 and demonstrated his invention to Carl Rossby, the head of the Meteorology Department at the Massachusetts Institute of Technology (MIT).
 Meanwhile, researchers at the Blue Hill Observatory and the National Bureau of Standards were improving and refining radiosonde technology.
-On 23 December 1935, the first successful U.S. radiosonde flight was made from Blue Hill Observatory, the apparatus transmitting its signals to the ground station while reaching a height of 52,500 feet.
+On 23 December 1935, the first successful U.S. radiosonde flight was made from Blue Hill Observatory, the apparatus, designed by Dr. K. O. Lange, transmitting its signals to the ground station while reaching a height of 52,500 feet.

 It was clear that collecting data by balloon-borne radiosondes was cheaper and more reliable than the previous methods of gathering upper-air data.
 Radiosondes—sometimes referred to by the press as “robot reporters”—were soon being launched daily at U.S. Weather Bureau stations throughout the country.